nus-cs2030s/2122-s2/docs/lab.md

 For late submission, there is a 1% penalty (of the total awarded marks for that particular assignment) for every 5-minute after the deadline, capped at 80%.
 For example, if an assignment is awarded 40 marks, and it is submitted 100 minutes after the deadline, the student will get 32 marks instead (20% penalty).
 If it is submitted 10 hours after the deadline, the student will get 8 marks (as it has hit the cap of 80% penalty).

+Late submission is no longer accepted one week after the deadline.

 ## Identifying Yourself

 In every Java file that you submit, you need to identify yourself by writing your name and lab group.
-Marks will be deducted if you fail to do so.
+Marks may be deducted if you fail to do so.
 You need to edit the line:

 ```
 @author XXXX (Group YYYY)